BonfaceKilz/BonfaceKilz/content/post/2022-06-15-creating-space-and-being-present.md

 challenges/problems.
 Consequently, to liven things up, I began starting my conversations with the
 question: "What is the highlight of your week/day?"
-This however back-fired with one of my dear ones whereby they never felt heard.
+This however back-fired on one of my dear ones whereby they never felt heard.
 They felt ignored.
 The optimistic question: _What is the highlight of your week/day?_ came off as